 Red Flags that May Trigger a Tax Audit

-Avoiding these triggers when possible can reduce the risk of being audited by the IRS.
+Avoiding these triggers can reduce the risk of an IRS audit.

-- Reporting No Income: Taxpayers who report no income due to operating losses and the like have a higher than average chance of being audited by the IRS as well.
+Taxpayers who report no income due to operating losses and the like have a higher than average chance of being audited by the IRS as well.
 Approximately 5.3 percent of taxpayers who reported no income faced tax audits in 2014.